Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 1. Planned Downtime: This is the “good” downtime (if there is such a thing).
 It’s scheduled maintenance, updates, or upgrades.
 It’s like closing a store for renovations - inconvenient, but necessary for long-term benefits.

 2. Unplanned Downtime: This is the bad and the ugly.
-It's unexpected outages due to hardware failures, software bugs, cyber-attacks, or other unforeseen issues.
-It's like your store's roof suddenly caving in during business hours.
+It’s unexpected outages due to hardware failures, software bugs, cyber-attacks, or other unforeseen issues.
+It’s like your store’s roof suddenly caving in during business hours.
+Proactive website monitoring that goes beyond a basic pulse check can help identify and address potential issues before they escalate into unplanned downtime, reducing the risk of unexpected outages.

 Here’s where it gets interesting: many SLAs don’t count planned downtime in their availability calculations.
 So you could have 100% availability according to the SLA, even if your service was down for maintenance every Sunday.